 Offset = ( Larger ID – Smaller ID) / 2

 The swage is like reducers but small in size and used to connect pipes to smaller screwed or socket welded pipes.
 Like reducers, they are also available in concentric & eccentric types.
 Swages are available in different end types.
 Such as both plain ends or one plain and one threaded end.

 The cap covers the end of a pipe.
 Pipe caps are used at the dead end of the piping system.
 It is also used in piping headers for future connections.

-Stub ends are used with lap joint flange.
-In this type of flange, the stub is butt welded to the pipe, whereas flange is freely moved over the stub end.
-It is basically flange part but covered under ASME B16.9 that is why it is considered as pipe fittings.
+Stub ends are used with a lap joint flange.
+In this type of flange, the stub is butt welded to the pipe, whereas the flange is freely moved over the stub end.
+It is basically a flange part but covered under ASME B16.9, which is why it is considered pipe fittings.